Face masks during the COVID-19 pandemic: United States Centers for Disease Control and Prevention

-On 25 February 2022, the CDC changed its guidelines to suggest that 70% of Americans need no longer wear masks, and no longer need to social distance or avoid crowded spaces.
-Under the new guidance, Americans in counties designated as medium-to-low-risk can go indoors without masks.
+On 25 February 2022, the CDC changed its guidelines to suggest that 70% of Americans no longer need to wear masks, social distance or avoid crowded spaces.
+Under the new guidance, Americans in counties designated as medium-to-low risk can go indoors without masks.
 In accordance with these new CDC guidelines, a number of US states ended their mask mandates for indoor spaces.
 However, federal officials emphasized that regardless of local conditions, individuals with COVID-19 or COVID-19 symptoms, as well as individuals who consider themselves to be high-risk, should continue to wear facial coverings.
-In addition to this, the CDC also dropped its recommendation for universal school mask mandates.
+In addition to this, the CDC dropped its recommendation for universal school mask mandates.
 These new recommendations assessed COVID-19 hospitalizations as well as the proportion of beds occupied by COVID-19 patients in certain areas.

 Criticism of guidance

-Larry Gostin, a professor of public health law, said initial CDC and WHO guidance had given the public the wrong impression that masks do not work, even though scientific evidence to the contrary was already available.
-The confusing changing advice from discouraging to recommending public masking has led to decreasing public trust in the CDC.
-In June 2020 Anthony Fauci, a leading infectious disease expert for the United States government, stated that the delay in recommending general mask use was motivated by a desire to conserve dwindling supplies for medical professionals.
+Larry Gostin, a professor of public health law, said initial CDC and WHO guidance had given the public the wrong impression that masks did not work, even though scientific evidence to the contrary was already available.
+The confusing changing advice from discouraging to recommending public masking had led to decreasing public trust in the CDC.
+In June 2020, Anthony Fauci, a leading infectious disease expert for the United States government, stated that the delay in recommending general mask use was motivated by a desire to conserve dwindling supplies for medical professionals.
 Since September 2021, the director of the CDC, Rochelle Walensky, indicated that the schools that did not have mask mandates were 3.5 times as likely to experience COVID outbreaks as the ones that did.
-This statement caused controversy because the basis for it was an outlier study criticized by some experts as unreliable and basically useless to learn about the effects of mask mandates.
+This statement caused controversy because it was based on an outlier study criticized by some experts as unreliable to learn about the effects of mask mandates.